 I am a lecturer and guide for private tours at the Victoria and Albert Museum in South Kensington and participate in the public education programme of gallery talks and study days at the British Museum.

 I am an Accredited Lecturer for the Arts Society (formerly known as NADFAS).
-I am an adjunct faculty member at the Eckerd College Florida London Study Centre where I teach the course 'Art History, British Paintings 1760-1960' to students during their Study Abroad semesters in London.
+I am an adjunct faculty member at the Eckerd College Florida London Study Centre where I have researched, created and teach the course 'Art History, British Paintings 1760-1960' to students during their Study Abroad semesters in London.
 For ten years from 2006, I guided private tours in the State Rooms at Buckingham Palace for the Royal Collection Trust and have continued to give lectures in the Queen’s Gallery.

 I have guided private tours in major London museums and art galleries including the Wallace Collection, the National Gallery, the National Portrait Gallery, Tate Britain, the Guildhall Art Gallery, Dulwich Picture Gallery, Chiswick House, Ham House and the Royal Academy.
 I was formerly a guide at the Courtauld Gallery, the Hermitage Rooms and the Gilbert Collection at Somerset House.
 I have lectured for the British Council in Moscow, for Arts Societies across the United Kingdom and in Europe, for the School of Oriental and African Studies at the University of London, for Sotheby’s Institute, Christie’s Education, Regent’s University, for private members’ clubs and local history societies.